mchen410/csc309/README.txt

 a JSON comment dictionary with attributes set to given data, and other defaults. http://localhost:30975/vote/path -> data sent to server is the path to the node that is receiving the upvote.
 Server returns a JSON of the upvoted node.

+Populate the database with data using Script.sh Script.sh contains many POST URLs statements that populate that database using the cURL command.
+To run the file, ./Script.sh The file can be run while server.js is running and the page can be loaded later to see the populated data.